draptik/dotfiles/ideavim/README.md

 ## Plugins

 - Overview of available [IdeaVim Plugins](https://github.com/JetBrains/ideavim/wiki/IdeaVim-Plugins)
-- Some plugins are integrated IdeaVim plugins:
+- Some plugins are integrated in IdeaVim:
   - `commentary`
   - `surround`
 - Other plugins must be installed using the JetBrains Marketplace: